 The Questions section of the form builder has two high level categories to choose from: Prefill and Custom Questions.

 The Prefill category automatically fills the form with the available information on a Facebook user’s profile.
 Standard questions include: name, email and phone number.

 At the end of the day, what you really want is for a potential lead to think a bit and click more than three times.
 That’s why Custom Questions is the way to go.

 Short answer lets you write a prompt and leaves a blank field where prospects can type their answers.
-For multiple-choice, you provide the answers to a prompt that you write.
-Both options result in a user then has to engage.
+For multiple choice, you provide the answers to a prompt that you write.
+Both options result in a user than has to engage.